-A maximum of 60 new additional monitoring wells are anticipated as part of the proposed project, and these wells could be located anywhere in the boundary shown on Exhibit 3-5.
+A maximum of 60 new additional monitoring wells are anticipated as part of the proposed project, and these wells could be located anywhere in the boundary shown on Exhibit 3-5, including specific locales in the East Ravine and Topock Compressor Station area as specified in Figure 2 of the ERGI/TCS Addendum Work Plan and in Exhibit 3-5 of this EIR.
 In addition, monitoring wells could be replaced throughout the operation and monitoring phase, as necessary.
 Monitoring wells are typically between 4 and 8 inches in diameter and are completed at the ground surface with a concrete pad (typically 4 square feet) and include a manhole-type cover to the well (Exhibit 3-8).
 Where a ground surface completion is not feasible, monitoring wells may be installed with aboveground completion with steel protective casing.
 Monitoring wells would be situated in areas that provide relevant data on groundwater hydraulics and chemistry.
 In the interior of the plume, monitoring wells would provide data on the operation of the in situ remediation systems.
 These wells would monitor the changes in water levels and water quality in the active part of the remediation system.
 Around the perimeter of the plume, monitoring wells are usually installed for compliance monitoring or as "sentry" wells just outside of the contaminated area.
 Monitoring wells would be sited with consideration of available access, existing infrastructures including transportation and pipeline corridors, sensitive areas, and property owners.